strimzi/proposals/087-adopt-connect-health-endpoint.md

 ## Rejected alternatives

 Switch to the `/health` endpoint while still supporting Kafka 3.8.
-This would allow to get the new feature early, but at the cost of additional complexity.
+This would allow the new feature to be adopted earlier, but with the cost of additional complexity.